pamelamartello/pamelamartello.github.io/content/portfolio/work15.md

 ![ephemeral ring](/img/ephemeral-ring/ephemeral-ring-progression.gif)

-Imagine we could wear jewelry that during the day will transform the state, bringing visual and sensational experiences to the user.
+Imagine we could wear jewelry that during the day will transform the state, bringing visual and sensory experiences to the user.

 This is an experimental project where I wanted to use water and play with the idea of altering the shape of the object by a temperature difference.

-I placed small rocks inside the mold, they are kept inside the ring and realized when water melts.
+I placed small rocks inside the ring, they are kept inside like something precious and delicate, but they are revealed and exposed when water melts.

 ![ephemeral ring](/img/ephemeral-ring/ephemeral_ring_wearing1.jpg)